toniferr/toniferr/README.md

 <h3>Hi there! 👋</h3>

 My name is Toni and I'm software engineer 😎.
-I keep the code of my projects in github with which I can test new functionalities of programming technologies and to practice the learned technologies.
+I keep the code of my projects in github.
+Here I keep the code of my courses (Peepers* project) as well as the code of projects made by myself.